XiaoxiaLin/realxdeal/README.md

 ### Serving the model

-I decided to build Flask API to serve the univariate regression model, using a custom docker image built based on python:3.6-buster.
+I decided to build Flask API to serve the univariate regression model, using a custom docker image based on python:3.6-buster.

 ### Instructions to run in local